TJ's Custom Gunworks

 A: I always recommend and use the HEAVIEST bullet for any caliber, and only Federal brand.

-In .45 I recommend 230gr, in .40 I recommend 180gr, in 9mm I recommend 147gr subsonic, and in .38 Special I recommend 148gr FULL wadcutter match ammo.
+In .45 I recommend 230gr, in .40 I recommend 180gr, in 9mm I recommend 147gr subsonic, and in .38 Special (Especially 5-shot revolvers!)
+I recommend 148gr FULL Wadcutter Match Ammo (the old FBI "cookie cutter" load).

 Q: What do you recommend for cleaning & oiling of my gun?